 Looking for a fun way to teach kids about compound words?!
-These picture-only word puzzles are a memorable tool for showing how two words can be combined to make a brand new word.
+These picture-only compound word puzzles are a memorable way to show how two words can be combined to make a brand new word.
 They’re great to use as a whole class lesson, guided reading activity, literacy center or homeschool game.

 What Are Compound Words?